No-work-no-pay is not only a true phrase but also a circle we see in life. But let's break it down.

 We wouldn't have included a section on Contact Information for your No Work Experience Resume if we didn't think it was important.

 People make the silliest of mistakes even while adding their contact details in their resume.

 That is the most basic stuff.

-- Don't include your entire residential address even if you are applying for jobs in the same city.
+Don't include your entire residential address.
 Just the area and postal code will do.